floooh/oryol/code/Modules/Gfx/doc/Resources.md

 * **[Shaders](Shaders.md)**: vertex-shaders, fragment-shaders and uniform-blocks
 * **[Pipelines](Pipelines.md)**: pipeline-state-objects containing immutable, precompiled render state and vertex-layout

-There are also **UniformBlocks**, these similar to resources in that they are 'bound' before draw calls take place.
-But UniformBlocks are not resources in the typical sense since they are just simple plain-old-data C structures, they are not explicitely created or destroyed through the Gfx module.
+There are also **UniformBlocks**, these are similar to resources in that they are 'bound' before draw calls take place.
+But UniformBlocks are not resources in the typical sense since they are just simple C structures, they are not explicitely created or destroyed through the Gfx module.

 ### Resource Creation